CodeMathis/Overwatch_enemy_recognition/README.md

  [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**

-- **Permissive & File-level Copyleft**: You can use this code commercially and combine it with proprietary software.
+- **Permissive & File-level Copyleft**: You can use this code commercially (but shouldn't) and combine it with proprietary software.
 - **Obligation**: Any modifications to original MPL-licensed files must be made available under the same license.
 - **Trademarks**: This license does not grant rights to any contributor's trademarks or logos.